Finance graduate hires explain how to get a job

-Lamiaa Chaabi is an analyst within the portfolio analytics group at BlackRock.
+Lamiaa Chaabi works in multi-asset investments at BlackRock.
 She studied computer science at University College London and completed a master’s degree in risk and finance at the London School of Economics afterwards.
 She also did internships at finance organisations, including BlackRock.

 Lamiaa says: ‘I attended a lot of careers fairs, which allowed me to learn about the different corporates and their teams.
 Looking back, I think I could have gained a deeper understanding by socialising and networking more.
 If you meet someone at a careers event and want to know more about what they’re doing then take them out for a coffee; you will get a real insight if you are both taken out of a professional context.

 ‘If you’re seeking an IT role, try to have some basic knowledge of coding, as it will help you to use technology more effectively.
 There are lots of resources online so you can teach yourself.
 It shows employers that you have gone the extra mile and are passionate about learning.’
 These are some of the programming languages and technical skills that IT recruiters want graduates to have.

 Eliot Buckner is a senior analyst who joined Morgan Stanley in 2015.
 He studied management sciences at Loughborough University.
 He spent his third year, an industrial placement, working at Morgan Stanley, and before that did two separate placements at a local accountancy firm.